dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 For the `mcmc.log` file you can also use the command `-combLog` (see also [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#combine-log-files-across-replicates)) to select which columns you want to include in the combined log file.
 For instance, adding the flag `-col_tag posterior root_age death_age` will combine only the three columns with headers `posterior`,`root_age`, and `death_age` (while ignoring all other parameters).
 Note that only `root_age`, and `death_age` are needed to run the [`-plotRJ`](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_3.md#plot-rates-through-time-and-rate-shifts) function.

+## Running PyRate on large datasets
+Running PyRate analyses on very large dataset (e.g. hundreds or thousands of lineages) may require long computing time for the MCMC to reach convergence.
+To speed up the process an approximate Gibbs sampler can be used to sample more efficiently the times of origination and extinction, as described in the paper by [Moharrek et al. 2022 Palaeontology](https://doi.org/10.1111/pala.12586).
+To set up an analysis using this option you can use the flag `-se_gibbs` and modify the update frequencies to set most of the updates (> 90%) to focus on speciation, extinction, and preservation rates:

+`python PyRate.py .../Rhinocerotidae_PyRate.py -qShift .../epochs_q.txt -se_gibbs -fU 0.35 0.6 0`

+Note that this model only works for preservation models based on homogenous or time-variable Poisson processes (HPP or TPP).